Active Transportation Fund: Frequently Asked Questions

 Ineligible projects include:

-More details and examples of eligible planning and capital projects for the Active Transportation Fund can be found in Section 2 of the Applicant Guide.
+More details and examples of eligible planning and capital projects for the Active Transportation Fund are outlined in the respective Applicant Guides.

 5. Are projects that have already started eligible for funding?

-- Expenditures associated with Climate Lens assessments and Indigenous consultation are eligible before project funding approval, but can only be reimbursed if and when project funding is approved and a contribution agreement is in place.
+No. Project expenditures will only be eligible as of project funding approval, except for expenditures associated with environmental assessments and Indigenous consultation which are eligible before project funding approval.
+Costs can only be reimbursed if and when project funding is approved, the funding agreement is signed, and conditions outlined in the funding agreement are met.

 6. Is the acquisition of land eligible under the Active Transportation Fund?

-Expenditures related to purchasing land, buildings and associated real estate and other fees are ineligible under the Active Transportation Fund.
+No. Expenditures related to purchasing land, buildings and associated real estate are ineligible under the Active Transportation Fund.

 7. How do I apply to the Active Transportation Fund?

-Between January 27, 2022 and March 31, 2022, applications will be accepted through the Applicant Portal.
-Applicants can consult the Step-by-Step Guides for capital and planning projects for clear, simple instructions for submitting an application.
+Between December 12, 2024 and February 26, 2025, applications will be accepted through the Applicant Portal.
+Indigenous applicants can submit their applications by April 9, 2025.
+Applicants can consult the Step-by-Step Guide for Capital projects for clear, simple instructions for submitting an application.

-9. When will the projects under the Active Transportation Fund have to be completed?
+8. When will projects under the Active Transportation Fund have to be completed?

 There is no limit on the number of applications that may be submitted by an eligible applicant.
 An applicant may submit multiple planning or capital projects at the same time.
 There can only be one point of contact for all applications from an organization.
 Each application must describe a stand-alone project that will achieve clear results and create benefits on its own.

 The Active Transportation Fund is a competitive program, and projects will be assessed against a list of eligibility and merit criteria.
-Eligibility and merit criteria are available in Section 4.3 of the Applicant Guide.
+Eligibility and merit criteria will be available in the Applicant Guides for Capital and Planning projects.

 12. Are there any particular funding allocations?

-There are no particular funding allocations for regions or provinces/territories under the Active Transportation Fund.
-However, regional distribution will be one of the factors taken into consideration in Infrastructure Canada's funding support decisions.
+There are no funding allocations for regions or provinces/territories under the Active Transportation Fund.
+However, regional distribution may be one of the factors taken into consideration in project funding recommendations.

 The Active Transportation Fund includes a minimum of 10% of total funds for Indigenous recipients.